AdaptiveParticles/LibAPR/README.md

 ctest
 ```
 on the command line in your build folder.
 Please let us know by creating an issue, if any of these tests are failing on your machine.

-## Python support

-Note: These have been updated and externalised, and will be released shortly.

 ## Java wrappers